PARISHIONERS OF ST. JUDE

 The success of the Faith Formation of our children depends a lot on the generosity and dedication of volunteers.
 These volunteers, who become Catechists or classroom aides share their faith and love for Jesus smile teaching our youth of our parish as they grow in the Faith.
-We are in need of volunteers for the upcoming 2019-2020 year which begins in August.
-We will provide you with the training, tools and support to assist you in this Ministry.
+We are in need of volunteers for the upcoming 2020-2021 year.
+We will provide you with the training, tools, and support to assist you in this Ministry.
 If the Lord is calling you to be a part of the ministry, please contact Ms. Marianna Aguirre at [email protected] for Elementary grades or Ms. Julie Cosby at [email protected] for Middle School and High School grades.

 1. Conflicts on pro-life reform.
 Texas Right to Life often opposes the Texas Catholic Conference of Bishops and has implied that the bishops do not faithfully represent Church teaching.
 Part of the dispute is rooted in Texas Right to Life’s rejection of incremental pro-life reforms, which bishops support following the guidance of St. John Paul II’s Evangelium Vitae .
 An incremental reform is one which improves the current situation but does not reform the status quo as much as we might desire.
 It is “incrementally” better than the status quo.
 Evangelium Vitae states: A particular problem of conscience can arise in cases where a legislative vote would be decisive for the passage of a more restrictive law, aimed at limiting the number of authorized abortions, in place of a more permissive law already passed or ready to be voted on… This [vote] does not in fact represent an illicit cooperation with an unjust law, but rather a legitimate and proper attempt to limit its evil aspects.
 (EV, 73)